kimjarvis/reemote/docs/source/index.rst

 =====================

 Reemote is a Python API for task automation, configuration management and application deployment.
 You can use Reemote to install and configure software on multiple servers.
-You can do anything you could do in Ansible, only in Python, and with a GUI !

 This example deletes a directory on all the servers in an inventory.